 Wiley University is currently experiencing a delay in services due to a recent cyberattack.
 This includes processing transcripts and other administrative requests.
 We are working diligently to restore all systems.
 In the meantime, please visit our Directory for alternate email addresses to reach faculty and staff directly.
 Thank you for your patience and understanding.

-School of Science and Social Science
+School of Business and Technology

 Collaboratively working with students and partners to prepare culturally responsive educators equipped to take on their next challenge.